Skip to main content

 3. Detailed description of how the incident under review has affected you since it occurred and what you have reflected on since.

 The Student Conduct System includes two processes to appeal an outcome.
 The first is for students who are issued a Suspension or Expulsion from a resolution officer in a Behavioral Resolution Meeting.
-(For assistance requesting a Behavioral Resolution Appeal, see page 29).
-The second is the appeal process for outcomes issued in an Accountability Hearing by the University Hearing Board.
-(For assistance requesting an appeal, see page 31).
-Note that appeal options are not available for certain situations where the Vice President (or the Vice President’s designee) exercises discretion to make adjustments or alterations to the disciplinary process.
+(For assistance requesting a Behavioral Resolution Appeal, see the section under Submitting and Understanding a Behavioral Resolution Appeal).
+The second is the appeal process for an Accountability Hearing resolved by the University Hearing Board.
+(For assistance requesting an appeal, see the section under Accountability Hearing Appeals).

 A. BEHAVIORAL RESOLUTION APPEAL

-The outcome of a suspension/expulsion issued by a resolution officer in a Behavioral Resolution Meeting is appealable; this is due to the one-on-one nature of the Behavioral Resolution Meeting.
-The Behavioral Resolution Appeal allows for a larger body (UHB) to review a serious consequence.
+The outcome of a Suspension/Expulsion issued by a resolution officer in a Behavioral Resolution Meeting is appealable; this is due to the one-on-one nature of the Behavioral Resolution Meeting.
+The Behavioral Resolution Appeal allows for a larger body (UHB) to review a serious consequence/outcome.

-4. Board members consider the following when determining the appropriateness of a suspension or expulsion:
+6. Board members consider the following when determining the appropriateness of a Suspension or Expulsion:

-6. Each hearing is facilitated by a UHB The Chair is responsible for administering the procedures of the hearing.
+8. Each hearing is facilitated by a UHB Chair.
+The Chair is responsible for administering the procedures of the hearing.
 The Chair of the hearing participates in the questioning portion of the hearing and maintains order throughout the process but does not vote.

 What to Include in your Appeal: